-World class habits are an essential part of building a successful life and lots of the worlds most successful people swear by a habit of rising early and setting up the day with purpose and intention.
-After all we live in a world where time is so precious and it often seems like there are not enough hours in the day - surely rising early can give us a vital head start?
+World class habits are an essential part of building a successful life and lots of the world’s most successful people swear by a habit of rising early and setting up the day with purpose and intention.
+After all, we live in a world where time is so precious and it often seems like there are not enough hours in the day – surely rising early can give us a vital head start?
+This is where your morning routine comes into play.

 Lastly make sure you have some water by your bed for when you wake.